Renewables 101: Integrating Renewable Energy Resources into the Grid

 Community-scale renewables, which are larger than rooftop projects but smaller than utility-scale, are also connected to the grid through distribution lines and are therefore also considered to be distributed generation.
 Unlike small rooftop renewables, however, community-scale renewables reside “in front of the meter,” meaning that the power they generate is not used on-site but rather flows onto the distribution grid to be used by homes and businesses in the vicinity.

 Comparing Generation Types

 In addition to being cheaper, centralized projects are often much easier for the grid operator to control.
-Because distributed renewables are often small and behind the meter, they can be very difficult to track from a grid operator’s perspective and can significantly complicate load forecasting (see here for more).
-For the most part, grid operators only know that these projects exist because they noticeably reduce customer demand for electricity during certain times of day.
+Because distributed renewables are often small and behind the meter, they can be very difficult to track from a grid operator’s perspective and can significantly complicate load forecasting.
+Grid operators usually only know that these projects exist because they noticeably reduce customer demand for electricity during certain times of day.

 How Does Renewable Energy Affect the Grid?